19DETAILED ACTION

 Therefore, the method of the invention is obvious in view of the methods disclosed in the prior art reference, and Claims 1-9, 11-12, and 14-19 are rejected under U.S.C.
 103.

 The Examiner maintains that it would have been obvious to a person having ordinary skill in the art to combine the teachings of Imam et al. with that of Razavi et al. Explicit motivation is provided wherein Razavi teaches qRT-PCR of GUSB and HPRT1 confers a distinct advantage for diagnosing papillary thyroid carcinoma.
-Further, the court has held that it is obvious to combine two things, each of which is taught by the prior art to be useful for the same purpose.
+Further, the court has held that it is obvious to combine elements each of which is taught by the prior art to be useful for the same purpose.
 No specific teaching or suggestion is needed for combination – the idea of combining them flows logically from their having been individually taught in the prior art as useful for the same purpose.
 See In re Kerkhoven, 626 F.2d 846, 850, 205 USPQ 1069, 1072 (CCPA 1980) and MPEP 2144.06.
-Imam et al. teaches the levels of double negative T cells (DNTs) in a thyroid tissue sample, relative to other lymphocytes in the tissue sample, accurately predicts carcinoma over Hashimoto thyroiditis and, Razavi teaches the relative levels of GUSB and HPRT1 accurately predict carcinoma.
+Imam et al. teaches the levels of double negative T cells (DNTs) in a thyroid tissue sample indicate PTC; Siebert teach jagged edges seen on ultrasound correlate with the cytological infiltration that also correlates with a diagnosis of PTC; and Razavi teaches the relative levels of GUSB and HPRT1 accurately predict carcinoma.
 Thus, it is prima facie obvious to combine these methodologies.
-Given the guidance in both references, a person having ordinary skill would have been able to combine these teachings with predictable success.
+Given the guidance in both references, a person having ordinary skill would have been able to combine these teachings with predictable success since each of the elements are merely performing the same function that they did in the separate references.

 Therefore, the invention of claim 10 is obvious in view of the prior art teachings.